 To quit, press CTRL+C.

-Also, there are many password recovery tools available in Kali Linux.
+If you want to crack a WiFi, there are many password recovery tools available in Kali Linux.
 You don't have to install Kali Linux.
 Just install the Kali Linux tools on your Ubuntu system and use the password recovery tools of your choice.
 To know how to install Kali Linux tools on Ubuntu, refer the following guide.

 Featured